-Recently issued accounting pronouncements not yet adopted
+Recently issued accounting pronouncements adopted

 In November 2021, the FASB issued ASU 2021-10, Disclosures by Business Entities about Government Assistance, which requires business entities to provide certain disclosures when they (1) have received government assistance and (2) use a grant or contribution accounting model by analogy to other accounting guidance (e.g., a grant model under IAS 20 or ASC 958-605).
 The ASU creates ASC 832 (on government assistance).
 Under ASC 832-10-50-3 and 50-4, a business entity that has received government assistance must provide the certain disclosures for annual periods about transactions that are within the scope of ASC 832.
 The guidance in ASU 2021-10 is effective for all entities for fiscal years beginning after December 15, 2021.
 Early adoption is permitted.
-The Group does not expect any material impact of this update on its consolidated financial statements.
+The Group adopted this new standard beginning January 1, 2022 with no material impact on its consolidated financial statements.

-SHORT-TERM INVESTMENTS
+SHORT-TERM INVESTMENTS 3.